xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 4. _AbstractObserver::~AbstractObserver_ (Probably won't happen)

 During the 3rd invocation to `ConcreteObserver::onNotify()`, the `ConcreteObserver` has been partially destructed.
-And this is when race condition happens.
+And this is where race condition happens.

 ## Is There A Better Way?

-To avoid such problem, there are several ways:
+To avoid this problem, there are several ways:

 1. Explicit remove observer in destructor.
-But this is error prone, and doesn't avoid the problem if you have inheritance in the future.
+Tthis could be error prone, and doesn't avoid the problem if you have inheritance in the future.

 2. Explicit un-register observer before its destructor gets called.
-This requires an customized deleter to call un-register function.
+This requires an customized deleter to call un-register function if you use `std::shared_ptr`, or being careful if observers's life span are managed manually.

 3. Use the combination of `std::shared_ptr` and `std::weak_ptr`.
-This way is much better and the race condition can be avoid completely.
+In this way the race condition can be avoid completely.
 Remember to inherit from `std::enable_shared_from_this` for your concrete observer class.

 4. Don't re-create the wheels, use [Boost.Signal] instead.